camunda/camunda-docs-manual/content/user-guide/security.md

 The provided object needs to be a subtype of `org.camunda.bpm.engine.runtime.DeserializationTypeValidator` and offer an implementation of the `#validate` method.
 In case you want to rely on allowed package and class names from the engine configuration as well, you can provide a subtype of `org.camunda.bpm.engine.runtime.WhitelistingDeserializationTypeValidator`.
 An implementation of this interface registered as validator will be provided with the defined packages and classes from the engine configuration upon initialization of the engine via `#setAllowedClasses` and `#setAllowedPackages`.

+{{< note title="JSON Whitelisting" class="info" >}}
+  Jackson Databind also offers a [new whitelist approach](https://medium.com/@cowtowncoder/jackson-2-10-safe-default-typing-2d018f0ce2ba) starting with version 2.10.
+We recommend using this technique as an additional means if you are working with polymorphic classes that need to be (de)serialized in JSON format.
+This does however not protect your application from arbitrary code execution upon XML deserialization.
+{{< /note >}}

 # Security Configuration in the external Environment